srikanthsunkara79/autotrader-testing-framework/README.md

 2. Negative Testing for all Webelements
 3. Use Boundary Values analysis to apply filters
 4. Robost selectors (css, xpath) in case of change in webelements

+Challenges and Issues Encountered -
+Challenges -
+1. Selectors for WebElements
+2. Implementation of Cypress (since I havent used it before)

+Issues -
+1. same values and texts for multiple tags in on WebElement